 Gen. Rikhye's U.N. plane was fired on by Israeli jets, and his Gaza headquarters shelled.
 His Indian troops headed for the beach, driving on the hubs of Jeeps whose tires had been shot out.

-This convoy of Mahindra Jeeps is not UNEF, but a more recent Indian Army peacekeeping unit in the DRC.
+This convoy of Mahindra Jeeps is not UNEF, but a more recent Indian Army peacekeeping unit in the Congo.
 According to Body of Secrets by James Bamford, a convoy of Indian peacekeepers very much like this one, flying the United Nations flag, met an Israeli tank column in Sinai on 5 June 1967, and pulled aside.

 One of the tanks rotated its turret and opened fire from a few feet away, then rammed its gun through the windshield of an Indian jeep, decapitating the two men inside.
 "One Indian officer called it deliberate, cold-blooded killing of unarmed UN soldiers.
 It would be a sign of things to come."
 (15)